JavaLangMarlon/JavaLangMarlon/README.md

   - Everything Python, including Numpy, Matplotlib etc. 🐍
   - Kotlin 🐖
   - Setting up Linux servers 🫦
-- other notable things from my tech stack 📚:
+- Other notable things from my tech stack 📚:
   - Java ☕️
   - Spring 🍀
   - Jenkins 🤵‍♀️
   - Git 🫀
   - SQL 🤾‍♀️
-- stuff that I have used in the past but I would not necessarily call myself an expert in 🦥:
+- Stuff that I have used in the past but I would not necessarily call myself an expert in 🦥:
   - Docker, Mockito, HTML 🐳
   - R, Nginx, Apache, PHP, CSS, JS, React, Angular, C(++), Rust, Go, VHDL 🌚